 Financial impact – we only support projects where we believe our funding will make a meaningful difference.
 Projects with a budget of over £10,000 are unlikely to be considered, and we strongly prefer that our funding is at least 10% of the total budget.

 Grants vs Underwriting – grants will not be considered for projects with a meaningful source of income (e.g. ticket sales); in these cases, the Trust will underwrite costs and require this funding to be returned plus/minus a share of the project’s profit/loss.

-Projects to support other charities – we are unlikely to support projects where it is intended that some/all income is to be donated to another charity, unless the Trust first gets back its funding; this is because the Trust is a charity itself and we do not normally expect our funding to be passed onto other charities.
+Projects to support other charities – we can support projects run by charitable organisations where the project meets our criteria.
+However we are unlikely to support projects where it is intended that some/all income is to be donated to another charity, unless the Trust first gets back its funding; this is because the Trust is a charity itself and we do not normally expect our funding to be passed onto other charities.

 These criteria are guidelines only.
-The Trustees reserve the right to make a final decision as a group or by electing an officer to decide on their behalf.
+The Trustees reserve the right to apply discretion and their decision is final.

 How to apply

 To apply for funding, use the secure form below.
 If this is not possible because you need to send multiple files or a file over 2MB please use Dropbox, Google Drive or something similar and send us the link.
 Please note that we cannot read large amounts of material.

 Applications should be as succinct as possible while including at least the following information:

 - Practical details of the project (e.g. title, dates, venue)

 - A description of your artistic vision (where applicable)